National Finals Breakaway Roping: About

 Breakaway roping started becoming a regular event at some PRCA-sanctioned rodeos in 2019, making it along with barrel racing the two female events sanctioned by the WPRA in PRCA rodeos.
 By 2024, breakaway roping was held in approximately 500 PRCA rodeos.

 For many years, the WPRA world champion breakaway roper was determined at the WPRA World Finals in Texas.
 However, since 2020, the title is determined at the National Finals Breakaway Roping (NFBR).
 It is held every December in conjunction with the National Finals Rodeo (NFR), which determines the world championships for the PRCA's rodeo events for male contestants, as well as the WPRA's world champion barrel racer.
 Like the NFR, the Wrangler jeans company is the NFBR's title sponsor.

 The NFR has been held at the Thomas & Mack Center in Las Vegas, Nevada, since 1985.
 However, as a result of the COVID-19 pandemic and Nevada state restriction on large events, the 2020 NFR was held at Globe Life Field in Arlington, Texas, where the state's health restrictions were less onerous.
 The inaugural NFBR was also held that year at the same venue.

 In 2021, the NFR returned to the Thomas & Mack Center in Las Vegas, and the NFBR was also held in said city, only it took place at the Orleans Arena.
 Since 2022, the NFBR has been held in Las Vegas' South Point Arena.
 Unlike the first two NFBRs, which took place on same days as the NFR, since 2022, the NFBR takes place two days before the start of the NFR.

+The 2025 NFBR was originally scheduled to take place on December 2-3 at the South Point Arena.
+However, as a result of the November EHV-1/EHM outbreak, the event was postponed.
+It was ultimately held on December 22-23 at Cowtown Coliseum in Fort Worth, Texas, after the completion of the NFR in Las Vegas.